UK rebate: Pressure for change

-There had been growing pressure in recent years before Brexit from various EU member states for the rebate to be scrapped.
+There had been growing pressure in the years before Brexit from various EU member states for the rebate to be scrapped.
 This was partly because the recent additional member states of the EU, which are considerably poorer than the fifteen pre-2004 states, are a considerable expense on the CAP and the EU budget in general.
 The view was put forward by many that this made the UK rebate harder to accommodate within the EU budget, leveraged with the moral argument that all the new entrants were substantially poorer than the UK.
-The new entrants, however, are likely to be net recipients of EU funds and not net contributors like the UK was, and only Germany makes a larger contribution to these poorer entrants.
+The new entrants were likely to be net recipients of EU funds.

 The rebate distorted UK funding negotiations with the EU.
 Normally, countries and independent agencies within each country bid to receive central EU funds.
 The UK government was aware that two-thirds of any EU funding would have in effect been deducted from the rebate and came out of UK government funds.
 Thus the UK had only a one-third incentive to apply for EU funds.
 Other countries, whose contributions into the budget are not affected by funds they receive back, have no incentive to moderate their requests for funds.

 Furthermore, many EU grants are conditional on the recipient finding a proportion of funding from local sources, frequently national or local government.
 This increased the proportion coming from UK government revenue even further.
 This had the effect of artificially reducing EU expenditure returning to the UK and worsening the deficit which the rebate was intended to redress.

 The British government had resisted campaigns to abolish the rebate and the UK had a veto on any decision by the EU to do so.
 Former Prime Minister Tony Blair said that he would veto any attempt to scrap the rebate.
 He was supported by many in his Cabinet and by the main opposition party, the Conservatives, as well as the majority of the British public.
 Supporters of the rebate argued that the distortion created by the rebate is minor compared to that created by the Common Agricultural Policy, which is expensive and has implications for free and fair trade in the EU.
 In addition, they point out that without the rebate, the UK would pay much more into the EU than comparably wealthy countries like France, due to structural differences between their economies.